henryhawke/ballastpublic/README.md

-# Calculation of ballast weights on frame tents
+# Calculation of ballast weights for frame tents

 ### This tool calculates the load at each guy to resist overturn due to horizontal wind force.
 ![enter image description here](https://ballast.web.app/tent.png)